 Tara Duclos, BSTM, MAFM, Client Care & Administrative Specialist

 Tara joined the staff of Capeway in October 2013.
 She had worked in the veterinary field some years before, and really missed the personal interaction with animals and their families.
 Having recently moved to the area, she needed to find a new local vet and decided to apply for a part time position as well.
 She researched Capeway Veterinary Hospital online and decided that it looked like the place for her and her pets.
 The rest, as they say, is history!

-Tara quickly decided to come on board full time.
 Now, Tara can be found at the front desk greeting clients and pets with a smile and a treat, doing hospital operations administrative work, or occasionally in the treatment area or exam rooms assisting with animal care.
 She also enjoys giving the docs and staff a hard time because someone has to keep them on their toes!
 Tara has made many new friends here at Capeway, both furry and human alike.

 Jessie Fernandes, Client Care Specialist